 Yes!
 Delta 8 THC is legal according to federal law because it falls under the definition of legal hemp material.
 Hemp and all of its derivatives, including cannabinoids, isomers, and all other extracts, were legalized via updates to the Farm Bill in 2018.
 Now, Delta-8 products derived from hemp that contain less than 0.3% Delta-9 are legal by federal law.

 Delta-8-THC is currently federally legal under the context of the Hemp Farming Act of 2018, but each state has the right to determine its own stance on tetrahydrocannabinols derived from hemp.
-Delta-8-THC is illegal in Kentucky according to state law, but you should read more about Delta-8 laws by state to determine the legality in other areas.
+Delta-8-THC is legal in Kentucky according to state law, but you should read more about Delta-8 laws by state to determine the legality in other areas.

 Comments will be approved before showing up.